RSP22SCM11B/fetch-be/README.md

 ### With Docker

 - Make sure you have docker installed on your machine and is running.
-- Clone this repo, and in the root folder follow these steps:
+- Clone this repo, and make sure the present working directory is 1 level above the root folder and follow these steps:
 ```
 docker build ./fetch-be -t rpc:latest
 ```